-A: To register your account for online access, click on the Set up online access (hyperlink) on the home page.
+A: To register your account for online access, click on Register Account (hyperlink) on the home page.

 Q: What information will I need to register my Tampa Electric and/or Peoples Gas account for online access?

-A: You will need your account number, which can be found on the top right of your bill, and your access code, if there is one on your account.
-You can also register using your previous 11-digit Tampa Electric account number or your 8-digit Peoples Gas account number.
+A: You will need your account number, which can be found on the top right of your bill, and your account password, if there is one on your account.

 Q: What are the requirements for registration?